kderme/gsoc/blog/report.md

 One pr (https://github.com/advancedtelematic/quickcheck-state-machine/pull/339) which fixes the labeling of q-s-m (which was a bit verbose) and replaces the default output.Related pr which also improved the output of tests https://github.com/advancedtelematic/quickcheck-state-machine/pull/341.
 Other related issues and work in progress: https://github.com/advancedtelematic/quickcheck-state-machine/issues/342, https://github.com/advancedtelematic/quickcheck-state-machine/issues/340

 With Stevan we decided to test rqlite, a distributed database.
 To make this possible, I wrote a Haskell client for rqlite and published it on Hackage (http://hackage.haskell.org/package/hs-rqlite).
-This is the first package I publish.
-Using this client I wrote a pretty big test https://github.com/advancedtelematic/quickcheck-state-machine/tree/rqlite, which I believe will soon be merged at q-s-m.
-In this test I use the `process` package to dynamically spawn unix processes during tests, which run rqlite servers and also kill them and restart them.
-I am also currently working on a tool which can create network partitions https://github.com/worstcase/blockade and trying to integrate it with my tests.
-About these tests and the client, I am writing a new blog-post https://github.com/kderme/gsoc/blob/master/blog/rqlite.md.
+Using this client I wrote a pretty big test https://github.com/advancedtelematic/quickcheck-state-machine/tree/RQLite, which I believe will soon be merged at q-s-m.

-I recently added
-Finally I'm working on a issue related to doing proper clean-up after each q-s-m test finishes https://github.com/advancedtelematic/quickcheck-state-machine/issues/335.
-I believe this issue sometimes makes q-s-m hard to use.
-My solution is for now integrated with my rqlite test (maybe I'll do a different pr though).
+I wrote a blog post about writing tests for rqlite https://github.com/kderme/gsoc/blob/master/blog/rqlite.png (writing a rqlite client, using unix-processes then moving to docker, injecting errors like network partitions etc) and another blog https://github.com/kderme/gsoc/blob/master/blog/rqlite-test.md about the tests themselves and the consistency levels of rqlite.

+I recently added a new function in q-s-m, which takes care of cleaning up the state after the end of each test.
+The pr https://github.com/advancedtelematic/quickcheck-state-machine/pull/346 also has a a new q-s-m example with many meta-properties, that is it tests q-s-m itself.
+I also wrote a blog post about it https://github.com/kderme/gsoc/blob/master/blog/cleanup.md which explains how cleamup is done, why it's necessary and why its implementaion is interesting for the parallel case of q-s-m.

+I fixed a bug in q-s-m https://github.com/advancedtelematic/quickcheck-state-machine/pull/348 which made some of my tests fail.
+I also wrote another q-s-m test, which fails without the fix (same pr).

+Finally I wrote a meta-blog https://github.com/kderme/gsoc/blob/master/blog/meta-blog.md which introduces all my blogs (which I have mentioned above) in a less descriptive way.
+So it's not a report, like this file, but is intented for someone outside Haskell.org who would like to read about my work.

+Feedback for my work and my blogs is bery welcome Thanks
+Kostas Dermentzis <k.dermenz@gmail.com>